-Drives: e drive you want to o
+Select the drive you want to clean up.
+Drives:

 -

 🌤 HP (C:) •

 OK Exit

 • After several minutes, a new window will open.
 Scroll down in the menu of this window and make sure Thumbnails is checked and then click on OK at the bottom of the window: